bodo-ai/Bodo/benchmarks/gpu/tpch/README.md

 python run_polars.py --root s3://bodo-example-data/tpch/SF1000 --warmup --print_output --engine dask
 ```

-The default execution engine is limited to a single GPU, but if the Dask engine is specified, you can run on multiple GPUs using the `--n_workers` argument:
+Polar's default GPU execution engine is limited to a single GPU, but if the Dask engine is specified, you can run also run on multiple GPUs using the `--n_workers` argument:

 ``` shell
 python run_polars.py --root s3://bodo-example-data/tpch/SF1000 --warmup --print_output --engine dask --n_workers 4